sendgrid/docs/source/User_Guide/Settings/billing.md

 You can update your card information, retry a failed payment, and export past invoices for your business on the Plan and Billing Details page.
 It is also possible to change your package type and cancel your account from this page.

 {% anchor h2 %}
+Marketing Campaigns Contacts
+{% endanchor %}

+Each email sent using the UI or API costs one credit - this counts towards your monthly plan volume, just like the messages you already send.
+In addition to this normal charge, if you are using Marketing Campaigns to store contacts, you are charged for storing those contacts:

+**Your first 2,000 contacts are free.
+After 2,000, we charge $10.00 per 10,000 stored contacts per month.**

+This amount is based on the highest number stored in the preceding month.
+Think of it as a high-water mark, so even if you reduce your contacts before your next bill rolls around (the 1st of each calendar month), you'll still be charged for whatever upper limit was reached.

+{% anchor h3 %}
+Subusers
+{% endanchor %}

+Each subuser may store up to 2,000 contacts for free before they are charged the same rate of $10.00 per 10,000 contacts each month.
+Any additional charges due for storing contacts on a subuser account will appear in the parent account's monthly invoice.

+{% info %}
+Your parent account will be billed for each unique contact, regardless of how many lists or segments that contact appears on.
+However, if there are one or more subusers under a parent account, the parent account will be billed for all unique contacts stored on each account, even if the same contact is stored on multiple accounts.
+{% endinfo %}

+{% anchor h2 %}
 Billing frozen and billing warned
 {% endanchor %}